squillero/microgp4/README.md

 [![Documentation Status](https://readthedocs.org/projects/microgp4/badge/?version=pre-alpha)](https://microgp4.readthedocs.io/en/pre-alpha/?badge=pre-alpha)
 ![](https://www.google-analytics.com/collect?v=1&t=pageview&tid=UA-28094298-6&cid=4f34399f-f437-4f67-9390-61c649f9b8b2&dp=1)

-MicroGP (µGP, `ugp`) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding good solution of hard problems.
+MicroGP (µGP, `ugp`) is an evolutionary optimizer able to outperform both human experts and conventional heuristics in finding good solutions of hard problems.
 Different techniques are used to explore efficiently the search space. [**[read more]**](https://squillero.github.io/microgp4/)

 > This repo is only useful if you want to hack the code (see: [CONTRIBUTING](CONTRIBUTING.md)).
 > For using MicroGP4 [read the instructions](https://microgp4.readthedocs.io/).